 Cataracts are one of the most common vision problems.
 A cataract occurs when the tissues of the lens in your eye discolor and opacify which prevents light from passing through your eye.
 This is the cause of cataract related vision problems.
 Approximately 50 percent of Americans suffer from cataracts.
 While aging is the most common cause, cataracts can also be genetic and affect people of all ages.

 Risk factors for cataracts include:

 Previous eye injury or eye surgery

 Lifestyle habits can help prevent cataracts or reduce their impact if you currently have them.
 Not smoking, healthy eating, using bright light when reading, wearing sunglasses when outdoors, and limiting your sun exposure can improve your overall eye health.

-A cataract occurs when the tissues of the lens in your eye discolor and opacify which prevents light from passing through your eye.
-Because cataracts develop over time, the symptoms develop slowly.
+Because cataracts develop over time, the symptoms appear slowly.
 The first sign of a cataract is generally hazy or blurred vision.

 Other symptoms of cataracts include:

 Trouble seeing well at night or in dim light